abbreviatedman/mern-stack-night-july-2024/05-react/5d-react-router/01-router-intro/readme.md

 );
 ```

 Generally you will import your router in the index.js page of your application and it will wrap your App component.
-The router works just like a context in React and provides all the necessary information to your application so you can do routing and use all the custom hooks from React Router.
+The router provides all the necessary information to your application so you can do routing and use all the custom hooks from React Router.

 OPTIONAL - You might also see in other applications that use React Router, on the `index.js` they are not wrapping the `App` component in the `BrowserRouter` component.
 This can happen, but on `App.js` this is an example of how it would be imported: